GIScience/ohsome-quality-api/docs/indicators_en.md

 has a maximum.
 After increased mapping activity saturation is reached near this maximum.

+### Limitations
+- different meaningful for different indicators
+  - better for small/ punctual object (houses)
+  - worse for big polygons (land use -> one abrupt mapping step -> low completeness)
+  -

 ### References

 - Gröchenig S et al. (2014): Digging into the history of VGI data-sets: results from